 School site security is a complex issue that is highly specific to each school site.
-The Folia team has many years of experience addressing school security issues and will work with you to make sure all security issues are addressed.
+The Folia team has many years of experience addressing school security concerns and will work with you to make sure all security concerns are addressed.

 Yes.
 Folia is designed to exceed the standards of the California Green Building Code and the California Energy Code.
 It meets the Criteria of the Collaborative for High Performance Schools (CHPS), through which we are currently pursuing CHPS Pre-Fab approval.

 Yes, Folia is solar-ready.
 PV panels can be added to any Folia project.
 There are many variables in sizing a solar PV system for the Folia building, including local climate and site conditions.
 We estimate that a PV system of approximately 70-90kW would be required to make Folia a Zero Net Energy (ZNE) building.
 To calculate a final cost, more specific analysis can be performed once the building location and orientation are determined for each project.